cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 start using more codepoints than initially allocated.

 Sizing the codepoint space may be difficult because the range required may be hard to predict.
-An attempt should be made to make the codepoint space large enough so that it can slowly be filled over the intended lifetime of the protocol.
+Protocol designs should attempt to make the codepoint space large enough so that it can slowly be filled over the intended lifetime of the protocol.